 What is school refusal?

-School refusal is when a child gets extremely upset at the idea of going to school, or often misses some or all of the school day, and this distress doesn’t go away.
+School refusal is when children get extremely upset at the idea of going to school and often miss some or all of the school day.
+This distress doesn’t go away.

-School refusal can mean that children have trouble going to school – or that they don’t go to school at all.
-Children who refuse to go to school usually spend the day at home with their parents’ knowledge, even though their parents try really hard to get them to go.
+School refusal can mean that children have trouble going to school or trouble leaving home, so they might not go to school at all.
+Children who refuse to go to school usually spend the day at home with their parents’ knowledge, even though their parents try hard to get them to go.

 School refusal is not a formal psychiatric diagnosis.
-It’s a name for an emotional and/or behaviour problem.
+It’s a name for an emotional problem.

-If your child refuses to go to school, you might feel that school mornings are a ‘battle of wills’.
+If your child refuses to go to school, you might feel that school nights and mornings are a ‘battle of wills’.
 Your child might:

 - refuse to move